 The consensus, when it came, comprised a list of nineteen "possible negative impacts" to the park from The Rail, a list ranging from domestic pets and vandalism to the spread of non-native plants and animals into the park.
 Sapp has given various officials private assurances that pets (to pick one example) will not be allowed to roam unattached, but has made no detailed public response.
 Some SPD board members have dismissed worries about degradation of the park as either unfounded or exaggerated.

 There is no way to prove a case in advance for either side, of course.
 But a few clues may be found in the experience of other, similarly situated natural areas in other parts of the state.
 DOC staff members note that there is no other high-quality forest remnant situated with a high-density residential development so close to it.
 But one or two with fewer people living farther away have suffered for their proximity.
-Most are in the Chicago metropolitan area, but one, Spitler Woods southeast of Decatur, which is owned and managed by DOC, has had instances of vandalism sufficiently worrisome that the staff is considering recommending fencing in the entire property.
+Most are in the Chicago metropolitan area, but one, Spitler Woods, stands southeast of Decatur.
+The woods, which is owned and managed by DOC, has had instances of vandalism sufficiently worrisome that the staff is considering recommending fencing in the entire property.